reema0814/Threat-Protection-with-XDR/Labguide/lab4_conduct_attack.md

 1. In the Command prompt pop-up press any key to close.

 >**Note:** **Congrats – you’re done running the attack!** The attack simulation ends here.
-A real attacker, if successful, would likely continue to scan for information, send collected reconnaissance information to a command-and-control (C&C) server, and use this information to move laterally and pursue other attractive targets.
-Next, let’s review and investigate the Defender for Endpoint alerts that surfaced in the simulated attack.
+A real attacker, if successful, would continue to scan for information, send collected reconnaissance information to a command-and-control (C&C) server, and use this information to move laterally and pursue other attractive targets.
+Next, let us review and investigate the Defender for Endpoint alerts that surfaced in the simulated attack.

 >**Note:** Alerts should start to appear 15-30 minutes after the simulated backdoor is launched.